PIO vs. OCI: Key Differences, Benefits, and Current Status

 Proof of Citizenship

-• Visa or Residential Permit (if applying within India)
+• Residential Visa or Permit (within India)

 Proof of Indian Origin